internetstandards/Internet.nl-ct-log-subdomain-suggestions-api/README.md

 To run the test suite use:

-    make test
+    make build test

+To rerun tests every time a file changes use:

+    make build test-watch

 ### Development shell

-To open a shell with all dependencies and development tools installed run:
+To open a shell with all dependencies and development tools installed, first bring the project up, then run:

-    make dev
+    make build dev

+From here you can run the `ctlssa` command to perform Django `./manage.py` functions like:

+    ctlssa makemigrations

+    ctlssa shell

+    ctlssa loadfixtures testdata

+    ctlssa bulk_ingest --file data.json

+For all commands run:

+    ctlssa --help

 ### Dependency management

 After changing requirements in any of the `.in` files update the `.txt` files using:

-    make requirements
+    make build requirements

 ### Database shell (postgresql)

     make dbshell

-Or alternatively you can:

-    docker ps
-    docker exec -ti internetnl-ctlssa-db-1 psql --user ctlssa